 In 2009, the Prinzessinnengarten at Moritzplatz in Kreuzberg was founded, a community garden and learning space on a former brownfield site in the middle of the city.
 The nearly 6000m² area not only contained countless raised beds but also open workshops, urban bee colonies, a garden café, a learning kitchen for processing local harvests, and space for markets, workshops, and networking meetings of committed people interested in topics of participatory and sustainable urban design.
-In 2020, the Princess Gardens have split into two stand-alone venues, organized independently of each other.
+In 2020, the Princess Gardens split into two stand-alone venues, organized independently of each other.

 Prinzessinnengarten Moritzplatz Kreuzberg is run as a self-organized inclusive community garden, which is there as a common good for the neighborhood thanks to 100% volunteer work.
 Since February 2020, the tenant is the non-profit association Common Grounds e.V.
-Gardening, Kiezkantine and soup kitchen, workshops, KOnzerte and diverse, cultural and political actions take place regularly.
+Gardening, Kiezkantine and soup kitchen, workshops, concerts and diverse, cultural and political actions take place regularly.

 Prinzessinnengarten Collective Berlin

 The Prinzessinnengarten Kollektiv Berlin has built a community garden on the New St. Jacobi Cemetery in Berlin-Neukölln, which invites people to garden with them and offers experiences of nature.
 The main goal of the project is to promote educational and participatory opportunities through open gardening days.
 Here, children, young people and adults can involve neighbors as well as interested laypeople in the design of the garden areas.